 To set up hardware from the Restaurants app:

 Open the app and tap Account > Set Up Hardware.
 If you are using Square Register, tap Utilities and Settings.

 Note: If you’re using a Square Stand to connect your compatible USB cash drawers, just insert the USB plug directly into the hub of the Stand – your hardware will automatically connect.
 Just make sure you’re signed in to the Restaurants app with a device code.

 You can purchase the Square Stand from the Square Shop.
-Once you have your Square Stand, just insert your iPad and start taking payments.
-The Square Stand includes 3 USB ports to directly connect the contactless + chip and PIN card reader and dock, a supported receipt printer, cash drawer and barcode scanner.
+Once you have your Square Stand, simply insert your iPad and start taking payments.
+The Square Stand includes a USB hardware hub with three USB ports to directly connect a Square Reader, a supported receipt printer, cash drawer and barcode scanner.

 Receipt Printers, Kitchen Printers and Cash Drawers

 View a full list of compatible hardware to start using your Restaurants point of sale.
 Keep in mind, the Restaurants app is only available for iOS – make sure to purchase hardware compatible with iPad.

 Most restaurants need to print specific menu items to separate printers.
 For example, if an order has both drinks and starters, you can set up a bar printer to receive drinks, and a kitchen printer to receive starters.